vectordotdev/timber-ruby/README.md

 ## Do amazing things with your logs

-What does all of this mean?
-Being more productive, solving problems faster, and _actually_ enjoying using your logs for application insight:
+Being more productive, solving problems faster, and never feel left in the dark wondering if your app is performing well for your users:

 1. [**Live tail users on your app**](https://timber.io/docs/app/console/tail-a-user)
 2. [**Trace HTTP requests**](https://timber.io/docs/app/console/trace-http-requests)